Sustainability metrics and indices: "Daly Rules" approach

-Some commentators have argued that the "Daly Rules", being based on ecological theory and the Laws of Thermodynamics, should perhaps be considered implicit or foundational for the many other systems that are advocated, and are thus the most straightforward system for operationalization of the Bruntland Definition.
+Some commentators have argued that the "Daly Rules", based on ecological theory and the Laws of Thermodynamics, should be considered implicit or foundational for the many other systems that are advocated, and are thus the most straightforward system for operationalization of the Bruntland Definition.
 In this view, the Bruntland Definition and the Daly Rules can be seen as complementary—Bruntland provides the ethical goal of non-depletion of natural capital, Daly details parsimoniously how this ethic is operationalized in physical terms.
 The system is rationally complete, and in agreement with physical laws.
 Other definitions may thus be superfluous, or mere glosses on the immutable thermodynamic reality.

 There are numerous other definitions and systems of operationalization for sustainability, and there has been competition for influence between them, with the unfortunate result that, in the minds of some observers at least, sustainability has no agreed-upon definition.

 Natural Step approach

 Following the Brundtland Commission's report, one of the first initiatives to bring scientific principles to the assessment of sustainability was by Swedish cancer scientist Karl-Henrik Robèrt.
 Robèrt coordinated a consensus process to define and operationalize sustainability.
 At the core of the process lies a consensus on what Robèrt came to call the natural step framework.
 The framework is based on a definition of sustainability, described as the system conditions of sustainability (as derived from System theory).
 In the natural step framework, a sustainable society does not systematically increase concentrations of substances extracted from the Earth's crust, or substances produced by society; that does not degrade the environment and in which people have the capacity to meet their needs worldwide.